bigskysoftware/missing/www/docs/80-utils.md

 The density utilities set the <dfn>`--density`</dfn> [CSS variable][], which controls the amount of spacing between elements.
 The default value of `--density` is `1`, which means the spacing between paragraphs is equal to the height of 1 line.

-We provide three utility classes that set `--density`:
+We provide the following utility classes that set `--density`:

 | Class                     | Density                                    |
 |---------------------------|--------------------------------------------|